These kid-approved chicken strips are not only easy to make and quick cooking, they're also gluten-free.

 What's a liquid?
 What's a solid?
-What better way to experiment, then by turning a kid favorite, ice cream, into a homemade science lesson!
+What better way to experiment, than by turning a kid favorite, ice cream, into a homemade science lesson!

 Make environmentally friendly, chemical-free toothpaste using one of the most common, inexpensive pantry staples in the American kitchen: baking soda.